shawngonsalves/COVID-19-detection/README.md

 ![](images/HealthyIndividual.png)

+# System Architecture
+In the development of our model we used Convolutional Neural Network Architecture called VGG-16 using Keras, Tensorflow, and Deep Learning.
+VGG-16 is a convolutional neural network architecture, it’s named VGG-16 comes from the fact that it has 16 layers.
+Its layers consist of Convolutional layers, Max Pooling layers, Activation layers, Fully connected layers.

 # Model Creation and Training
 The generated model can classify if a patient has COVID-19 or not based on the